mindspore-ai/docs/docs/mindspore/source_en/design/dynamic_graph_and_static_graph.md

 #### Supporting Control Flow

 In order to improve the support of Python standard syntax, realize dynamic and static unification, and extend the support for more data types in the use of control flow statements.
 Control flow statements refer to flow control statements such as 'if', 'for', and 'while'.
 Theoretically, by extending the supported syntax, it is also supported in control flow scenarios.
-For more usage, please refer to the [Supports Control Flow](https://www.mindspore.cn/docs/en/r2.3/note/static_graph_syntax_support.html#supporting-control-flow) section in [Static Graph Syntax Support](https://www.mindspore.cn/docs/en/r2.3/note/static_graph_syntax_support.html).
+For more usage, please refer to [Supporting Control Flow](https://www.mindspore.cn/docs/en/r2.3/note/static_graph_syntax_support.html#supporting-control-flow) section in [Static Graph Syntax Support](https://www.mindspore.cn/docs/en/r2.3/note/static_graph_syntax_support.html).

 #### Supporting Property Setting and Modification